HackProof/mdTLS/Formal verification/README.md

 ## Formal Verification
 We defined nine security lemmas and one source lemma for security verification.
 Six security lemmas are from maTLS and three other security lemmas are newly added to prove the security property of proxy signature.
 They are defined as first-order logic-based formulas called lemma.
 If Tamarin failed to verify the lemmas, it would generate a graph showing a trace that leads to the contradiction.
-After succeeding to verify lemmas, we capture screenshots for each lemmas.
+After succeeding to verify lemmas, we capture the results of formal verification for each lemmas.
 > **※ Commands for verification**
 > > ✓   To prove all lemmas in theory, execute command `$ tamarin-prover --prove mdTLS.spthy` in command mode
 > > ✓   To prove all lemmas in theory, execute command `$ tamarin-prover interactive mdTLS.spthy` in GUI(interactive) mode, then redirect your browser to http://localhost:3001